 Leukemia and Lymphoma Society’s Man and Woman of the Year campaign has begun!
 For the next ten weeks, Vogelzang Law and Cancer Wellness’ nominees will be working hard at fundraising in honor of local blood cancer survivors.

-For Joe Hessie and Skye Keane, the decision to raise money for a great cause was easy.
-Hessie and Keane will represent Vogelzang Law and Cancer Wellness as candidates in this year’s Leukemia and Lymphoma Society Man and Woman of the Year (LLS MWOY) campaign.
+For Joe Hesse and Skye Keane, the decision to raise money for a great cause was easy.
+Hesse and Keane will represent Vogelzang Law and Cancer Wellness as candidates in this year’s Leukemia and Lymphoma Society Man and Woman of the Year (LLS MWOY) campaign.

 The 10-week campaign allows each candidate to engage in a philanthropic competition to support cancer research.
 Candidates and their teammates raise funds for LLS in honor of local blood cancer survivors, the “Boy and Girl of the Year.”
 The coveted “Man and Woman of the Year” title is awarded to the candidates whose teams raise the most money.
 The top male and female candidates in the country are awarded with the national title.
 Candidates are supported by LLS staff, family, friends and community members.